wavefrontHQ/docs/pages/doc/integrations_jmx.md

 summary: Learn how to send JMX data to Wavefront.
 ---

-You can monitor applications that use JMX by either by setting up Jolokia and Telegraf or by using JMXTrans.
+You can monitor Java based applications that use JMX by either by setting up Jolokia and Telegraf or by using JMXTrans.

 ## Telegraf-based Integration